 At morrisons we are committed to using sustainable soy in our supply chains.

-We are committed to sustainable sourcing and recognise the need for action to address the challenges production of forest commodities like soy pose.
-Our approach aims to remove the non-essential reliance on soy in animal feeds and ensure its sustainable production where used in our wider supply chains.
+We are committed to sustainable sourcing and recognise the need for action to address the challenges production of soy poses.
+Our approach aims to remove the non-essential reliance on soy in animal feeds and ensure its sustainable production where it is used

-In 2018, we became signatories to the Cerrado Manifesto Statement of Support - committing to support efforts to halt forest loss associated with agricultural commodity production and to working with industry, producers, governments and civil society to protect globally important natural landscapes within a framework of good governance and land planning policy.
+In 2018, we became signatories to the Cerrado Manifesto Statement of Support - committing to support efforts to halt forest loss associated with agricultural commodity production and to working with industry, producers, governments and civil society to protect globally important natural landscapes.

 We are also members of the UK Roundtable on Sustainable Soy - A collaboration between the UK Government and Industry which includes a commitment to source soya that is legal and cultivated in a way that protects against conversion of forests and valuable native vegetation.